mihail911/CS221Project/Notes.md

 It takes way too long to run.
 I spent about two hours trying to get the Python profiler to give me something useful, but I couldn't get it to work so I'm rewriting the program in Haskell.

 Haskell is also really slow for some reason, but at least the profiler works so I'm going to try to fix it.

+We ended up just creating a smaller data set that has about 150 courses instead of 11,000.